José Lima: MLB career

 On June 23, 2001, Lima was traded back to Detroit in exchange for Dave Mlicki.
 He was released by Detroit during the 2002 season, proclaiming at the time, "If I can't pitch on this team—the worst or second-worst team in baseball—where am I going to pitch?
 If I can't start on this ballclub, I must be the worst pitcher on Earth."

-He pitched for the Newark Bears in the Independent Atlantic League early in 2003, but returned to MLB in June 2003, when he was acquired by the Kansas City Royals.
-Lima started off fast in Kansas City, he was 7–0 with a 2.17 ERA after eight starts.
-But a groin injury during his ninth start caused his performance to decline significantly and he went 1–3 with a 10.65 ERA in his last six starts.
+Lima pitched for the Newark Bears in the Independent Atlantic League early in 2003, but returned to MLB in June 2003, when he was acquired by the Kansas City Royals.
+Lima started off fast in Kansas City, compiling a record of 7–0 with a 2.17 ERA after eight starts.
+A groin injury during his ninth start caused his performance to decline significantly, and he went 1–3 with a 10.65 ERA in his last six starts.